Benefits for Early Birds

 We ask you to submit a notebook paper for each task you participated in, describing your approach.
 Your notebooks will be published as part of the CLEF conference proceedings.
 Submission of notebooks is done electronically through Easychair.
 Please follow the Submission guidelines

-The deadline for notebook submission is the May 31, 2019 (extended).
+The deadline for notebook submission is the May 29, 2020.
 The notebook must follow the Springer LNCS style guide.
 Please describe only the approach you implemented to solve the task.
 Although there is no strict page limit, we ask you to write no more than 12 pages.
 For your convenience, we provide a template for Latex and Word.